 Almost all of the greatest composers of the western musical canon have written music for use in worship, including major works such as Mass settings and Canatas.
 Over the years, St. Bartholomew's has distinguished itself as a musical destination by including hundreds of such works, often with chamber orchestra, as a part of our communal worship.
 Through A Choral Feast, we endeavor to present these great masterworks as they were originally intended by their creators: offered not in concert, but rather as a part of worship, in gratitude to the almighty.

-Recent Choral Feasts have celebrated Americana for July 4th, music of gay composers for Pride Weekend, themes of heroism, and service for Memorial Day.
+Recent Choral Feasts have celebrated Americana for July 4th, music of LGBTQ composers for Pride Weekend, themes of heroism and service for Memorial Day.
 They sometimes mark red-letter days in the cycle of the church year, such as the Last Sunday after the Epiphany or All Saints Day.